Introduction

 3. Byzantine Tolerance

-The training process is secured against malicious actors through robust statistics (Krum, Trimmed Mean, Coordinate-wise Median) and a fraud-proof slashing mechanism.
+The training process is secured against malicious actors through robust statistics (Krum, Multi-Krum, Trimmed Mean, Geometric Median, Coordinate-wise Median) and a fraud-proof slashing mechanism.

 4. Economic Alignment

 The NEURO token aligns incentives, rewarding participants for verifiable contributions of compute, data, and uptime.
-The token is backed by the network's collective computational intelligence.
+Role multipliers (Driver 1.0×, Worker 0.8×, Validator 1.2×) and stake multipliers (up to 2×) shape earnings.

 NeuroLLM: The Model

 NeuroLLM is not a fork or fine-tune of an existing model.
-It is a completely new transformer architecture designed with specific goals:
+It is a new transformer architecture built from scratch for distributed, verifiable training:

 | Feature | Description |